spawar-github/Hybrid_VPSA_Cryogenic_CO2_Purification_Process_Cost_Optimization/README.md

 * For WINDOWS Users: The "Windows_Application_Installer" file is an .exe file; if Windows Defender blocks it, right-click the file and go to properties, and at the bottom, enable the check box to unblock security.

 * For APPLE SILICON/MAC Users: Unzip the "Apple_Silicon_Installer.app.zip" file in Downloads.
 Then execute the commands shown below in the terminal.
 You may be prompted to enter your Apple password.
-After entering the password, go back to Downloads and open the unzipped file "Apple_Silicon_Installer.app".
+After executing the commands, go back to Downloads and open the unzipped file "Apple_Silicon_Installer.app".

 ```sh
 cd Downloads